aerogear/aerogear-unifiedpush-php-client/README.md

 # AeroGearPush

-A library which intgrates with the the [Redhat Aerogear Unified Push](https://aerogear.org/push/) restful API.
+A library which integrates with the the [Redhat Aerogear Unified Push](https://aerogear.org/push/) restful API.

 ## Installation

 ### Composer

     $ composer require napp/aero-gear-push